Food is a convergence issue

 Food sits at the intersection of environmental, nutritional and health concerns, and is both cause and consequence of some of the most pressing challenges we face today.

-Enough food is produced to feed our global population of seven billion but while two billion people endure the consequences of excess - obesity and chronic diseases - 850 million suffer the hunger of insufficiency and uneven access.
+Enough food is produced to feed our global population of seven billion but while two billion people endure the consequences of excess - obesity and associated chronic diseases - 800 million suffer the hunger of insufficiency and uneven access.
 Micronutrient deficiencies in total affect about two billion people – including those who might also be obese.

 At the same time, the production, distribution and delivery of food generate substantial environmental costs.
 The food system contributes 20-30% of anthropogenic greenhouse gas (GHG ) emissions; is the leading cause of deforestation and biodiversity loss; pollutes soils and water; and accounts for 70% of all human water use.
 Unsustainable fishing practices deplete fish stocks and cause wider disruption to the marine environment.
 Climatic and environmental changes also impact negatively on food production, endangering future food security.
 And although food production and distribution contribute economic value, many of the 1.3 billion smallholders and landless agricultural workers worldwide live on or below the poverty line.